Marianne Brocklehurst: Personal life

 Brocklehurst was one of the eight children of John Brocklehurst, a wealthy Macclesfield silk manufacturer, and his wife Mary.
 The family started out in the button making business, but they moved into silk in the 19th century.
-Marianne was born in 1832 and had traveled widely with her sister Emma from when she was around 20 years old.
+Marianne was born in 1832 and had travelled widely with her sister Emma from when she was around 20 years old.
 She had an early interest in archaeology and photography.

 In 1861 she accepted a marriage proposal from one Henry Coventry, a distant relation of the Earls of Coventry, but her father made her end the relationship because her fiancé didn't have enough money.
 So Brocklehurst broke off the engagement.
 She had other suitors, but turned them all away.
 Her sister Emma said it was because Marianne was “not for marrying.”
 From the 1870s she shared her life with her companion Mary Booth.
 Brocklehurst and Booth shared a home, 'Bagstones', at Wincle outside Macclesfield.

 Brocklehurst died in London in 1898.
 It is thought she died by suicide.
 Booth inherited the property and lived there until her own death in 1912.
 They are buried in the same grave, with a joint gravestone, in the churchyard at Wincle.